XingMXTeam/mvvm/README.md

 1 `mvvm.js` is the core , it has two other classes `Watcher`, `Dep` and an observe function.

 `Watcher` is responsible to call `update` function.
-The `update` function will update the  DOM by diff Virtual DOM.
+The `update` function will update the  DOM.

 `Dep` is responsible to collect all `Watcher`s, namely depencencies.